SolidSoups/Processing-Carcassone/log.md

 ## E14: February 1, 4:18pm
 Restructured the `drawDeckDistribution` method, allowing it to highlight the tile that was recently drawn in red, and displaying it as 0 if there are none left.
 I also moved this debug to the left side.

+## E15: February 2, 8pm
+I created a method that recursively goes through a recently placed tile and all the road features connected to it, and returns true if the feature is closed.
+I then use that in the `placeTile()` method and add a score to the game.